St. Albert's Church, Riga

-St. Albert's Church (Svētā Alberta Romas katoļu baznīca) is a Roman Catholic church in Riga, the capital of Latvia.
-The church is situated at the address 38 Liepāja Street.
+St. Albert's Church (Svētā Alberta Romas katoļu baznīca) is a Roman Catholic church of the Riga Archdiocese in Riga, the capital of Latvia.
+The church is located in the Zemgale suburb, Āgenskalns, at Liepājas Street 38.
+The church was built for the 700th anniversary of Riga, in honor of Albertus Magnus (1193–1280).
 It is the biggest catholic church in Latvia it can host around 2500 people.